dropthejase/LLM-usicProducer/README.md

 > **Note**
 >
 >It is recommended that you keep the length of your prompts (if using a prompt) `-pi` and number of new tokens generated `max_steps` to 512 tokens max.
-The models do not perform as well when you increase this number beyond.
+The models do not perform as well when you increase beyond this number.

 ### Inference from Scratch
 ~~~